 In comparison, tea plays a less prominent role in American society.
 Yet, tea-drinking offers a plethora of benefits such as fewer signs of aging and a decrease in cholesterol and blood pressure.
 Thirsting for a cup of tea?
 Go no farther than Tea Time (downtown Palo Alto).

-The small, quaint tea room is great for tea lovers and ideal for the subtle affair of appreciating a variety of tea and their distinctive characteristics.
-I am here for my introductory course to tea pairing.
-Have you ever tried tea pairing?
-Like wine, tea pairs well with food.
-The key is to match the flavor profile of a particular tea to its complementary food flavors.
-Join me and sample your way through six courses of tea and food combinations (click HERE for tasting menu).
+The small, quaint tea room is great for tea lovers and ideal for the subtle affair of appreciating a variety of teas and their distinctive characteristics.
+I come here for an introductory tea pairing course.
+It’s like wine pairing, different types of tea pair well with different foods.
+The key is to match the flavor profile of a particular tea to its complementary food flavor(s).
+Join me and sample your way through six courses of tea and food combinations (click HERE for the tasting menu).

-With so many teas and foods out there, the possibilities of creative, delicious pairing combinations are endless.
+With so many teas and foods out there, the possibilities of creative, delicious tea-and-food pairing combinations are endless.
 Let your palate be your guide and start drinking!

 Tea Time 542 Ramona Street, Palo Alto Quaint.
 Bring your laptop, grab a cup of tea, and work the afternoon away.
 Price Range: $

-Original Chinese review was published in News for Chinese (DEC 15, 2012).
+The original review (Chinese) was published in News for Chinese (DEC 15, 2012).